bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DataTransmissionUnitInterface_1Kp0QRYSjCovWvMSvtnbQI/Documentation.md

-Indicate the interface type of data transmission unit (outdoor).
+Indicates the interface type of data transmission unit.